Virtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 When choosing materials for outdoor furniture, here are some of the most important factors to consider to ensure you select the best option for your needs:

-Outdoor furniture must withstand exposure to the elements, including sun, wind, rain, and snow.
-Consider materials that are resistant to rust, corrosion, and fading.
-If you frequently host guests and lounge outdoors, more durable materials like wood or metal are more suitable than plastic.
+Outdoor furniture must withstand constant exposure to the elements, including sun, wind, rain, and snow.
+When choosing outdoor furniture material from a furniture store, choose materials that are resistant to rust, corrosion, and fading.

-Consider how much time and effort you are willing to spend on maintaining your outdoor furniture.
+Consider how much time and effort you’re willing to spend on maintaining your outdoor furniture.
 Materials like teak or aluminum require little maintenance, while others, such as wrought iron, may require regular upkeep.

-If you live in an area with high moisture levels, opt for furniture that is water-resistant or treated to withstand moisture.
-Moisture can promote mold and mildew growth, causing odors, stains, and can also compromise the structural integrity of the furniture.
+If you live in an area with high moisture levels, opt for furniture that’s water-resistant or treated to withstand moisture.
+Not only can it compromise the structural integrity of the furniture, moisture can also promote mold and mildew growth, causing odors and stains.

-Outdoor materials should be able to withstand prolonged exposure to sunlight.
+Outdoor materials should be able to withstand prolonged exposure to sunlight, especially during long summer months.
 Ultraviolet (UV) rays can cause certain materials to fade, become brittle, or even crack.
 In addition to fading, sun exposure can cause some materials to become discolored or yellowed, which can make furniture look old and unattractive.

 Outdoor materials should be able to withstand wind and storms without becoming damaged or blown away.
 Materials that are too lightweight or not secured properly can easily become damaged or dislodged during a storm.

-Outdoor furniture should be comfortable and functional.
+It's important to remember that being durable doesn't have to mean sacrificing comfort.
+Outdoor furniture should be every bit as comfortable and functional as indoor furniture.
 Consider materials that provide a comfortable seating surface, such as cushions or padded seats, and that are designed to withstand the weight of people using them.

 The most durable outdoor furniture materials